Modeling the Saturation of the Bell Instability using Hybrid Simulations

 Periodic boundary conditions are imposed for fields and thermal particles, while CRs experience periodic boundary conditions in the perpendicular ($\perp$) directions and open along the parallel ($||$) $x$-direction.
 This configuration mimics a system in which energetic CRs are being continuously injected, such as in a shock precursor \citep[][]{reville+13,caprioli+14b}.

-In all the runs the speed of light is $c=100v_{\rm A,0}$.
+In most of the runs, the speed of light is $c=100\,v_{\rm A,0}$, except for the non-relativistic beam runs ($\mathcal{N}1-3$) where it is $c=500\,v_{\rm A,0}$.
 The spatial resolution is two cells per ion skin depth and the time step is chosen to ensure that the Courant condition is satisfied.
 Since we limit ourselves to cases in which the growth rate is $\gamma\lesssim\Omega_{ci}$, then $k_{\rm max}d_i\lesssim 1$ and the fastest growing mode is always resolved.

 We initialize the simulation box with $4$ particles per cell for both background gas particles and CRs.
 Finally, electrons are assumed to behave like a perfect fluid with adiabatic index of 5/3 \citep[see, e.g.,][]{caprioli+18}.